opral/monorepo/rfcs/git-in-browser/RFC.md

 ### libgit2 without web worker

-You can instead host the `lg2.wasm` file on some remote server and then `fetch` the .wasm file from GitHub:
+You can instead host the `lg2.wasm` file on some remote server or even GitHub and then `fetch` the .wasm file like:

 ```
 const wasm = await fetch(